2 Samuel 13:23-19:8, ~24 mins

 9 Then Absalom happened to come across David’s men.
 Now as Absalom was riding on his mule, it went under the branches of a large oak tree.
 His head got caught in the oak and he was suspended in midair, while the mule he had been riding kept going.

-10 When one of the men saw this, he reported it to Joab saying, “I saw Absalom hanging in an oak tree.
+10 When one of the men saw this, he reported it to Joab saying, “I saw Absalom hanging in an oak tree.”
 11 Joab replied to the man who was telling him this, “What!
 You saw this?
 Why didn’t you strike him down right on the spot?
-I would have given you ten pieces of silver and a commemorative belt!”
+I would have given you 10 pieces of silver and a commemorative belt!”

-12 The man replied to Joab, “Even if I were receiving a thousand pieces of silver, I would not strike the king’s son!
+12 The man replied to Joab, “Even if I were receiving 1,000 pieces of silver, I would not strike the king’s son!
 In our very presence the king gave this order to you and Abishai and Ittai, ‘Protect the young man Absalom for my sake.’
-13 If I had acted at risk of my own life—and nothing is hidden from the king! – you would have abandoned me.”
+13 If I had acted at risk of my own life—and nothing is hidden from the king—you would have abandoned me.”

 14 Joab replied, “I will not wait around like this for you!”
 He took three spears in his hand and thrust them into the middle of Absalom while he was still alive in the middle of the oak tree.
-15 Then ten soldiers who were Joab’s armor bearers struck Absalom and finished him off.
+15 Then 10 soldiers who were Joab’s armor-bearers struck Absalom and finished him off.

 16 Then Joab blew the trumpet and the army turned back from chasing Israel, for Joab had called for the army to halt.
 17 They took Absalom, threw him into a large pit in the forest, and stacked a huge pile of stones over him.
 In the meantime all the Israelite soldiers fled to their homes.

-18 Prior to this Absalom had set up a monument and dedicated it to himself in the King’s Valley, reasoning “I have no son who will carry on my name.”
+18 Before this Absalom had set up a monument and dedicated it to himself in the King’s Valley, reasoning, “I have no son who will carry on my name.”
 He named the monument after himself, and to this day it is known as Absalom’s Memorial.

 21 Then Joab said to the Cushite, “Go and tell the king what you have seen.”
 After bowing to Joab, the Cushite ran off.
 22 Ahimaaz the son of Zadok again spoke to Joab, “Whatever happens, let me go after the Cushite.”
 But Joab said, “Why is it that you want to go, my son?
 You have no good news that will bring you a reward.”
 23 But he said, “Whatever happens, I want to go!”
 So Joab said to him, “Then go!”
 So Ahimaaz ran by the way of the Jordan plain, and he passed the Cushite.